-Click “Board” tab.
-The default peripherals available for Mimas A7 board will be displayed.
+Click the “Board” tab.
+The default peripherals available for the Mimas A7 board will be displayed.

 In the “Diagram” window, click “Add IP” (refer the image above) and search for Microblaze, AXI Timer, and AXI Direct Memory Access IPs.
-Add each of these to the design by double clicking on their names in the list.
+Add each of these to the design by double-clicking on their names on the list.

 Double click on Clocking Wizard IP block and change the settings as shown below.
 In the “Output Clocks” section, set

 clk_out2 to 200 MHz, and

 clk_out3 to 125 MHz.
 Click “OK” to customize the IP.

 Select AXI Uartlite IP and customize it as follows.